daomtthuan/inzect/script/templates/readme-template.md

 - `afterResolution` – called after the instance is resolved

 This is useful for logging, metrics, and debugging.

-### Child Container

-This allows the creation of **child container**, which:

-- Inherit all registrations from parent container
-- Adds a new scope `Scope.Container` — resolves dependencies **only** within the current container.

-This is useful for per-request, per-session, or test-isolated.

 ## 📄 License